Information about Barnsley’s offer for SEND is available at www.barnsley.gov.uk/localoffer

 For information about Special Educational Needs and Disabilities provision here at Brierley, please contact Mrs Sharon Gough who is our school coordinator on 01226 711332

-Our Governor for Special Educational Needs and Disabilities is Mrs Sharon Gough
+Our Governor for Special Educational Needs and Disabilities and Inclusion is Mrs Sharon Gough

 SEND Information Report